GJCPP/LearningNote/pages/on Computer Network.md

 			- Broadcast domain: where each node can reach each other by broadcast in link layer
 			- VLAN < subnet < LAN < WAN, separated by (VLAN) switch, router, gateway respectively -
+- Chapter 7: Wireless and mobile network
+	-